ThatOneNotSoBlankKid/Cookie-Clicker-Buffs/README.md

 Or are we...

 Reminder, we **ARE** trying to ruin the game.
 And we **DO NOT** have some useless excuse for hacking it.
-Of course, Orneil fully condones hacking, and has added two **shadow achievements** for hackers exclusively.
+Of course, Orteil fully condones hacking, and has added two **shadow achievements** for hackers exclusively.

 **Dungeon Achievements** are unavailable, so if a save has them, **it is hacked** Todaloo